dekuenstle/mitsuba2-singularity/README.md

 # mitsuba2-singularity
-Install the Mitsuba2 renderer into a singularity container to render images on compute clusters.
+Installs the Mitsuba2 renderer into a singularity container to render images on compute clusters.

+> :warning: mitsuba2 is outdated; use [mitsuba3](https://mitsuba.readthedocs.io/en/stable/) instead.
+Mitsuba3 is easily installed with `pip install mitsuba` so that there is no need for a build script for singularity (like this).

 ## Using mitsuba2 in a container